 If a full custom is out of your price range, a semi-custom is still a great option to keep quality and save money.
 Although you may be limited in what you have for cabinet diameters (such as specific doors or cabinet heights), you will still have top-tier construction and great materials at your disposal.
 Long story short: You can still work within the limits of a semi-custom option and still have a high-quality cabinet in your home.

 So in consideration of the information above, there’s a lot to think about when it comes to custom cabinets and renovating your old home.
 Thankfully, Kitchen Art Design is here to add custom millwork and cabinetry to your wonderful new kitchen.
 Being trusted for over 40 years, Kitchen Art Design has been making best-in-class projects that always meet the budget and time requested with no issues.
 With integrity, quality, and transparency is the foundation of our company, we’re ready and willing to tackle your project.
-Contact us today for more information!
+Book an appointment today to get started!